 If you live in colder parts of the country you will already know how valuable evergreens are, for their persistent foliage during the long winter months, when other trees are bare.
 Many evergreens grow wide, or the lower branches die, leaving the ground bare, but the Columnar Norway Spruce does not.
 This beautiful tree, with a rich blue sheen to its leaves, forms an upright column of foliage right to the ground, growing tall, but never wide.
 It is an ideal choice to make a windbreak for an exposed garden, to screen you from unwelcome gazes, as an accent plant, or a lovely lawn specimen in a smaller garden.

 The Columnar Norway Spruce is also a fast-growing tree, so you will not be waiting decades to see a lovely mature specimen in your garden.
 It grows almost a foot a year, so it will soon grow a screen or windbreak for you, or become a beautiful specimen.

-With its upright branches it will shed snow, and never fall apart in a heavy snow-fall, as other trees can do, and it is hardy to a chilly minus 40 degrees, so it will grow throughout all the coldest states.
+With its upright branches it will shed snow, and never fall apart in a heavy snow-fall, as other trees can do.
+Best of all, it is hardy to a chilly minus 40 degrees, so it will grow throughout all the coldest states.
 This beautiful tree will also grow in much warmer areas too, although it is not suitable for drier areas, where there are lots of other great evergreen choices, such as the Arizona Cypress, or Italian Cypress, which are very drought resistant.

-The Columnar Norway Spruce grows quickly into a tree 20 feet tall, and eventually 30 feet tall, yet it stays narrow, only 6 feet wide, and eventually to 10 feet wide, so it doesn’t take up a lot of space, but gives you lots of height.
+The Columnar Norway Spruce grows quickly into a tree 20 feet tall, and eventually 30 feet tall – yet it stays narrow, only 6 feet wide, and eventually to 10 feet wide.
+This means it doesn’t take up a lot of space, but gives you lots of height.
 This makes it ideal for a windbreak, bringing shelter to the most exposed garden, or for a narrow screen to obscure upper-story windows.
 Planted in a row you will soon have a beautiful dense screen for privacy.

 Because this is a special, selected form of the wild tree, it cannot be grown from seed.
-Instead pieces are taken and joined to the roots of seedling Norway spruce trees and carefully grown.
+Instead pieces are taken and joined to the roots of seedling Norway Spruce trees and carefully grown.
 This takes time and skill, but this tree is so superior you certainly wouldn’t want to settle for cheaper seedlings that will not have this trees great properties.